felixschndr/bedsensor-for-home-assistant-with-esphome/README.md

 The entire configuration can be copied for a pressure sensor, only the pin number needs to be adjusted to allow the use of one sensor per side of the bed.

+You can find more information about these configuration parameters [here](https://esphome.io/components/binary_sensor/).

 #### Final

 The complete configuration is as follows: